lloydlentz/slate-tips/portals/jquery-form-embed.md

      var formguid = '18b3081b-33ef-4fe1-87c2-45b53a7f54c1';

-       //GET THE LOCAL QUERYSTRING PARAMS
-       const params = {};
+       //GET THE LOCAL QUERYSTRING PARAMS  !!!
+THESE HAVE TO BE VISIBLE IN YOUR URL BAR.
+Not passed as an AJAX call  !!! const params = {};
        const queryString = window.location.search;
        if (queryString) {